astropy/photutils/docs/centroids.rst

-The :func:`~photutils.centroids.centroid_sources` function can be used to calculate the centroids of many sources in a single image given initial guesses for their positions.
+The :func:`~photutils.centroids.centroid_sources` function can be used to calculate the centroids of many sources in a single image given initial guesses for their central positions.
 This function can be used with any of the above centroiding functions or a custom user-defined centroiding function.

 Here is a simple example using :func:`~photutils.centroids.centroid_com`.
 A cutout image is made